Colorado Mortgage Advisor

 Yes, depending on eligibility, location, income, credit, and available programs.
 FHA, VA, USDA, conventional low-down-payment options, and down payment assistance may be worth reviewing when available.
 The important part is understanding the total payment, cash needed, and program requirements upfront.

-How can agents use you for hard-to-place buyers?
+Can agents send buyers for a second look?
 Send the scenario before the buyer is written off or the transaction gets shaky.

 Loan options are still available when they fit.

-This page leads with scenarios, not a product menu.
+This page leads with guidance first.
 When the situation calls for it, we can still review traditional and specialty options.

 What clients say about working with Chris